cDenton1/Raspberry-Pi-Files/README.md

 ### 5. (Currently In-Progress) Visual FCFS (First Come First Serve) Simulator
 FCFS-Simulator.py - Requires 10 Segment Bar Graph Display, Rotary Potentiometer, PWM (Pulse Width Module), and LCD Display
 - ...
+For the LCD Display use this Arduino tutorial for help setting up - [https://projecthub.arduino.cc/khushisahil36/arduino-tutorial-lcd-display-b8285a](https://projecthub.arduino.cc/khushisahil36/arduino-tutorial-lcd-display-b8285a)

 ## Usage
 To run any code on a Raspberry Pi Pico you're going to need **MicroPython** and an **IDE** that can work with your Pi.
 Most notable is, [Thonny](https://thonny.org/), as it's free and well documented, finding any tutorials regarding setup is extremely easy.